arielril/shdw/readme.md

-# Attack Graph Flow
+# Shadow Blade: A Capture the Flag Tool

-This is a project that will help penetration testers to save their work and get suggestions to which attack path they could use.
+This is a project that will help competitors in a Capture the Flag (CTF) Competition to execute tools against a machine and generate an attack graph for a better understanding and choice of the attack path.

 ## Contributing